senzing-garage/knowledge-base/presentations/one-breath-minimal-stack/README.md

 ## AWS EC2

 Deploy a clean AWS EC2 instance to be used in demonstrating the Senzing docker-compose stack.
+*Note:* An AWS EC2 instance is not needed.
+The demonstration can be run on a local machine, but the network speeds may not be as fast for downloading.

 1. **Application and OS Images (Amazon Machine Image):**
     1. Amazon Linux